Mrittika-Sengupta/HumanDrawnSketch-Dataset/README.md

 ## Citation

 If you use this dataset in your research, please cite it as:
-Mrittika Sengupta, Nazifa Nahian, Shahnewaz Siddique.
+Mrittika Sen Gupta, Nazifa Nahian, Shahnewaz Siddique.
 (2025). *Human-Drawn Sketch Dataset*.
-Available at: https://github.com/Mrittika-Sengupta/HumanDrawnSketch-Dataset.git
+Available at: [Human-Drawn Sketch Dataset](https://github.com/Mrittika-Sengupta/HumanDrawnSketch-Dataset.git)

 ## Acknowledgments